Magyartanulas/magyartanulas.github.io/_posts/2012-02-06-whats-jekyll.md

 The goal here is clarification.
 Seeing as most native english speakers aren't given a thorough grammer education, these concepts shall be explained where relevant.
 The grammar will be explained in a progression route with sections from beginner to advanced.

-Throughout these sections, there will be captioned images with no english translation.
+Starting from Section 2, there will be captioned images with no english translation.
 Try and see if you can ~~translate~~ understand these `Challenges` using the grammar concepts explained and the context of the images!

 ### What's new?